Mindfulness for Fear: A Practical Guide

 If you are new to practice, what to expect when starting meditation can help normalize wandering thoughts and restlessness.

-If you write it down afterward, keep it tiny: 'tight chest before the call; feet on floor helped a little.'
+If you write it down afterward, keep it tiny: “tight chest near the airport queue; three slower breaths helped a little.”
 Two honest lines are enough.

 Mindfulness for fear tips for quick grounding